zitadel/zitadel/docs/docs/legal/service-description/billing.md

 ### Daily active user (DAU)

-Daily Active Users (DAU) are counted as users who log in or refresh their token during the given day.
+Daily Active Users (DAU) are counted as users who authenticate or refresh their token during the given day.
 To calculate the monthly quota we take the sum of DAU over a given month.
 Included are users that either login with local accounts or users that login with an external identity provider.

-### Daily active service user (DASU)

-Daily active service users (DASU) are counted as service users who log in or refresh their token during the given day.
-To calculate the monthly quota we take the sum of DAU over a given month.
-Considered are only logins from service users for machine to machine communication.
+Service user who authenticate or access the management API are counted against Daily Active Users.

 ### Active external identity providers